Report a pothole

 - As roads age they become more porous, having been worn down by traffic.

-- Cold winter weather freezes this water, turning it to ice and therefore expanding and pushing the tarmac up and out.
+- Cold weather then turns to ice, therefore expanding and pushing the tarmac up and out.

 - Gaps are created in the tarmac when the ice thaws and turns back into water.

 - The gaps then cave in when traffic travels over the road, causing a pothole.

-Our Highways Inspectors will assess the potholes and determine the appropriate response.
-This will vary, depending on criteria, from a two hour response through to a 28 day repair.
+Our Inspectors will assess the potholes and decide what needs to be done.
+This will vary, from a two hour response through to a 28 day repair.
 Repairs are prioritised based on risk, and we have teams available 24 hours a day, seven days a week.

-Around 2,000 potholes are repaired each month, and the roads are inspected regularly according to a schedule, so a lot of potholes will be picked up by these inspections and programmed for repair.
-A substantial amount of money has also been invested in the county wide resurfacing programme so this should mean that the number of potholes should start to decrease.
+Around 2,000 potholes are repaired each month, and the roads are inspected regularly according to a schedule.
+This means a lot of potholes will be picked up by these inspections and programmed for repair.

-Sometimes it will be necessary to make a temporary repair to make the road safe, however where possible a permanent repair will be made.
+Sometimes it is necessary to make a temporary repair to make the road safe, however where possible a permanent repair will be made.

-A permanent repair involves cutting out the area around the pothole to make a uniform shape with no jagged edges – usually rectangular.
+A permanent repair involves cutting out the area around the pothole to make a uniform shape with no jagged edges.

-Transport for Buckinghamshire now also uses a JetPatcher vehicle which is a more efficient way of repairing a number of potholes on the same site.
-This system blasts material into the pothole at high velocity, following an initial coat of bitumen bonding, which repairs the defect without the need for rollers or loud vibrating tools.
-Where we have completed road repairs using the JetPatcher vehicle we will pop a card advising residents through their letterbox.
+Transport for Buckinghamshire now also uses a JetPatcher vehicle.
+This system blasts material into the pothole at high speed, prior to an initial coat of bitumen bonding.
+This repairs the defect without the need for rollers or loud vibrating tools.

 After periods of snow and sub zero temperatures the number of potholes increases.
 This is due to the freezethaw cycle.